 The sweet little bundle of joy is HERE!

-There is nothing more inconvenient for the new parents than having to cram awkward offerings into the backseat with baby for their first car ride home.
-But we aren’t suggesting you show up empty handed!
-From sweet and sentimental to uber practical—we’ve got you covered with a list of hospital appropriate gifts to bring to the new mama and her sweet little bundle of J-O-Y!
+There is nothing more inconvenient for new parents than having to cram awkward offerings into the backseat with baby for their first car ride home.
+But that doesn't mean you have to show up empty-handed!
+From sweet and sentimental to uber practical—we’ve got you covered with a list of hospital-appropriate gifts to bring to the new mama and her sweet little bundle of J-O-Y!

 Hospitals have a reputation for being cold and sterile (we see you, fluorescent lights) so why not bring the comforts of home and the serenity of a spa to the hospital?

 Blue and pink striped hospital blankets may be iconic (they’ve been a staple in hospitals since the 1950’s) but they literally go through the wringer and are often cleaned using bleach and harsh chemicals.
-Consider bringing the new bundle of joy a sentimental soft swaddle blanket that can be used right away.
-From mountain tops to marble - stripes, sailboats, and sloths – we’ve LITERALLY got you covered in the design department.
+Consider bringing the new little one a sentimental soft swaddle blanket that can be used right away.
+From mountain tops to marble — stripes, sailboats, and sloths — we LITERALLY got you covered in the design department.

 Has this pregnancy been years in the making?

-Welcome a rainbow baby with a “Dream Come True” Milestone Blanket that speaks to his journey earth side.
+Welcome a rainbow baby with a “Dream Come True” Milestone Blanket that speaks to their journey earth-side.

 Did the parents keep the gender a surprise?

-Now is the perfect opportunity to present them with something gender specific like pretty pink florals for a precious baby girl or a masculine watercolor bison for a boy.
+Now is the perfect opportunity to present them with something gender specific like summer poppy for a precious baby girl or a food truck for a boy.

 Can one ever have enough soft and adorable swaddle blankets on hand?
 We think not.

-We love the “piggy” banks from Child to Cherish and A Little Lovely Company—they make the perfect delicate keepsake.
-Grandpa will love dropping all his loose coins into baby’s first piggybank—it’s a win win.
+We love the “piggy” banks from Pearhead — they make the perfect delicate keepsake.
+Grandpa will love dropping all his loose coins into baby’s first piggybank— it’s a win-win.